invrs/paradiso/README.md

 Now you have a functioning Paradiso project up and running at [127.0.0.1:9000](http://127.0.0.1:9000).

+This example is available in the [step one branch](https://github.com/invrs/paradiso-example/tree/step-1) of the paradiso-example project.

 Let's learn more about components so we can do some cool isomorphic stuff.

 ## Components (continued)

 ### Views

-As you saw in [step one](https://github.com/invrs/paradiso-example/tree/step-1), we defined a `view` function to describe what is rendered on the page.

-Mithril introduces the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), which is essentially a component that doesn't hold state and only contains view logic.
-View components only exist for the lifetime of the redraw.
+Mithril introduces the concept of a [view-model](http://lhorie.github.io/mithril-blog/what-is-a-view-model.html), a component that doesn't hold state and only contains view logic.

-Here is how we define a route that uses a separate view component using Paradiso:
+Here is how we define a route that uses a separate view component (view-model) using Paradiso:

 `app/components/home.route.coffee`: